Why Kanora exists.

 Unified the library: clear presence states for every track, straightforward controls for moving music between iCloud, external drives, and device, and graceful iCloud sync throughout.

-Live analog monitoring through AirPlay (still experimental), DLNA speaker support in progress, vinyl and cassette recording tools taking shape, metadata editing getting its final refinements — alongside early access prep.
+Live analog monitoring through AirPlay (still experimental), DLNA speaker support in progress, vinyl and cassette recording tools taking shape, and metadata editing getting its final refinements alongside early access prep.

 Follow the build, then step in when early access opens.